redis/docs/content/develop/interact/search-and-query/advanced-concepts/highlight.md

 Highlighting will surround the found term (and its variants) with a user-defined pair of tags.
 This may be used to display the matched text in a different typeface using a markup language, or to otherwise make the text appear differently.

-Redis Stack performs highlighting using the `HIGHLIGHT` keyword.
+Redis performs highlighting using the `HIGHLIGHT` keyword.
 If no additional arguments are passed, all returned fields are highlighted using built-in defaults.

 The `HIGHLIGHT` keyword accepts the following arguments: